cleinc/bts/README.md

 # Note
 This repository is a fully TensorFlow implementation of BTS model.
 It is forked from [original repository](https://github.com/saeid-h/bts-fully-tf).
-The code is modified to run with TensorFlow 1.6 without cuda code.
+The code is modified to run with TensorFlow 1.6 without extra C++ code.

 # BTS
 From Big to Small: Multi-Scale Local Planar Guidance for Monocular Depth Estimation